folkcoder/OpenSpreadsheet/readme.md

 **Basic Example**

+Each entity to be read or written to a spreadsheet needs to have a ClassMap defining the relationship between the class's properties and the spreadsheet.
+A couple notes on the basics:
-Classes being mapped must have a parameterless constructor.
-A basic ClassMap requires a property (usually) and an index.
-The name is optional; for writing, if no name is provided the mapped property's name will be used.
++ Classes being mapped must have either a parameterless constructor or a constructor with optional arguments.
++ Indexes are optional.
+When reading, SpreadsheetHelper will attempt to match the spreadsheet header with the defined mapping name, or the property name if not defined.
+For writing, the mapping order will be used unless the index is explicitly defined.
++ The name map is optional.
+When reading, the name is used to match a property to a header name if not index is defined.
+When writing, the name will provide the header, defaulting to the property name.

 Most configuration properties have both a read and write version, if applicable.
 If you need to a class to have different mappings for reading and writing operations, simply use the appropriate map method.